-Top 5 Best Snow Blower Reviews for Jan.
+Best Snow Blower Reviews – Top 5 Coolest Listed for Feb.
 2017

-The key factors the GroomNStyle review team considered when investigating the best snow blowers were their snow blowing abilities, quality, maneuverability and additional features.
+The key factors the Groom+Style review team considered when investigating the best snow blowers were their snow blowing abilities, quality, maneuverability and additional features.

 There are two main types of snow blowers, those with single stage and two stage systems.
 Single stage machines have one auger that cuts the snow and discharges it into the chute, dual stage machines have an additional fan which makes for a more powerful snow throwing performance.
 Dual stage machines are more expensive and are a worthwhile investment when you have larger areas to clear and expect heavier snow fall.

 Snow throwers can be either electric (corded or rechargeable) or gas powered.
 Electric machines are generally better for lighter snow and smaller areas.
 Gas powered blowers would be better suited when there are larger areas to be cleared, and for compact heavier snow.

 When its cold the last thing you want to be doing is fighting with your snow blower, so its worthwhile considering how maneuverable the snow blower is and how well it is constructed.
 If you have a driveway that is on an angle or slope then it is even more important to invest in a machine that you can move easily through the snow.